-Note 6 - Grants-In-Aid
+Note 5 - Grants-In-Aid

 The primary source of revenue for Ohio public libraries is the State Library and Local Government Support Fund (LLGSF).
 The State allocates LLGSF to each county based on the county's prior intangibles tax of LLGSF revenues, and its population.
+It is currently frozen at 2004 fiscal year level until June 2008 at which time the funding became the Public Library Fund (PLF).
+The PLF funding is 2.2% of total tax revenue of State of Ohio.
 The County Budget Commission allocates these funds to the Library based on its needs such as for the construction of new library buildings, improvements, operation, maintenance, or other expenses.
 The Budget Commission cannot reduce its allocation of these funds to the Library based on of any additional revenues the Library receives.

-Note 7 - Risk Management
+Note 6 - Risk Management

 The Library is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
-During 2006, the Library contracted with several companies for various types of insurance coverage as follows:
+During 2008 and 2007, the Library contracted with several companies for various types of insurance coverage as follows: